-The new BBC1 series ‘Home Is Where The Art Is’, presented by Nick Knowles, is bringing you 45 artists from across the country working in different mediums.
-Over 15 episodes three artists will be competing to produce a commission for a ‘mystery buyer’.
+The new BBC1 series ‘Home Is Where The Art Is’, presented by Nick Knowles, brought you 45 artists from across the country working in different mediums.
+Over 15 episodes three artists were competing to produce a commission for a ‘mystery buyer’.

-I am taking part in episode 12 which airs on Tuesday 23rd April BBC1 at 3.45 pm.
+I took part in episode 12 which aired on Tuesday 23rd April BBC1 at 3.45 pm.

-The series started on 8th April. and can be viewed on the BBC i player.
+The series started on 8th April. and my episode can be viewed on Daily Motion, just click on the link.

 “What a brilliant idea and a great experience to take part.
 I joined the two other artists to be filmed looking around the home of our mystery buyer for clues as to their taste and personality, before being given a brief for the commission.
 We then had time to produce an idea to pitch to our client in the studio, while our process was recorded.
 It was so interesting to be a part of this production and I can’t wait to see the other 14 episodes and all the art that was produced.”

-On Sunday 23rd June I will be having an OPEN STUDIO, 1-4pm at my home, Punch Bowl House, HX3 6UB.
-Weather permitting it may extend into my garden as work on show will be inspired by the garden and the local wildlife around us.
+On Sunday 23rd June I held an OPEN STUDIO, 1-4pm at my home and garden, Punch Bowl House, HX3 6UB.
+The weather was kind and the rain held off.
+Thank you to everyone who came along, some new buyers and students for my art classes.
+The work on show was inspired by the garden and the local wildlife around us.

-On Sunday 14th July I am holding a watercolour workshop at The Piece Hall 10-3 pm.
-For details and booking contact the venue directly.
+The following Sunday 14th July I gave a watercolour workshop at The Piece Hall drawing inspiration from the building.

-In July of 2019 the next hardback edition of the American watercolour series 'Splash 20' is due out and my painting of the interior of All Souls is part of the publication.
+On 31st July 2019 the next hardback edition of the American watercolour series 'Splash 20' will be available to buy, my painting of the interior of All Souls is part of the publication.